 Frog says, “I guess we aren’t being very friendly.”

 Anteater says, “No, we aren’t.
 Let’s see if we can figure out this problem.”

 Hot dog seller says, “Frog, since you’re so much smaller than Anteater, why don’t you sit on his back to watch the game?”

 Frog and Anteater say, “That’s a great idea!”

 Hot dog seller says, “Now, you’re being friendly to each other!”

-I’m sure the boys could come up with something much more clever than that, but I hope it gives you an idea of how the boys will come up with a skit using these prompts.
+I’m sure the Scouts could come up with something much more clever than that, but I hope it gives you an idea of how the kids will come up with a skit using these prompts.